 By Nicole Long, CEO of OCES

-OCES’ programs offer significant life-supporting care, which contributes to an individual’s ability to live within the community as independently as possible for as long as possible while preserving dignity and quality of life.
-In fact, OCES is the largest provider of in-home and community-based services for older adults and people living with disabilities in the southeastern part of Massachusetts.
+OCES’ programs offer significant life-supporting care contributing to an individual’s ability to live within the community as independently as possible for as long as possible while preserving dignity and quality of life.

 Have questions or need assistance?
 Get started by visiting OCES’ website at www.ocesma.org and click on “Get Started” or call 508-584-1561.